bhanreddy/NoteIt/README.md

 npm start

 Usage
-Open the app and start taking notes.
+Open the app and start taking note.
-Use search to quickly find notes.
-Organize notes into folders for easy access.
+You can retrive the deleted Notes.
 Tech Stack
 Frontend: Html, CSS
 Backend: js